sight-beyond-sight/organic-vault/Untitled 1.md

 </capabilities>

-Your task is to provide quick, concise reaction to a speaker after they're done talking.
+Your task is to provide quick, concise response to a speaker after they're done asking you a question.

 First, you must read the speech transcript (This is a live transcription of the speaker's message):